How to Outsource Software Development: 10 Simple Steps

-Outsourcing software development is big business these days because, when done right, it provides tremendous ROI.
-According to a report from Accelerance, companies are expected to spend $133.3 billion USD collectively on outsourced development by 2025, and many of them will consider that money well spent.
+According to a report from Accelerance, companies are expected to spend USD 133.3 billion collectively on outsourced development by 2025, and many of them will consider that money well spent.
 Some, however, will regret the decision.

 The cold, hard truth about outsourcing software development is that some projects won’t succeed.
-The root cause of these failures can be a weak outsourcing strategy, choosing the wrong outsourcing partner, or a failure to communicate requirements.
+The root cause of these failures can be a weak outsourcing process, choosing the wrong outsourcing partner, or failing to communicate requirements.

 Let’s take a real-life example of a software outsourcing catastrophe.
 Cambridge University NHS Foundation Trust outsourced the development of an online patient record system.
 After the first launch, the software’s performance dropped by 20%.
-The system was error-prone and gave out inaccurate information, risking patient privacy and data security.
-The IT project cost Cambridge University £200 million GBP (equivalent to around $300 million USD) and led to several funding-related investigations.
+The error-prone system gave inaccurate information, risking patient privacy and data security.
+The IT project cost Cambridge University GBP 200 million (equivalent to around USD 300 million), leading to several funding-related investigations.

 We respect your privacy.
 Your information is safe.

-The first step to avoiding outsourcing issues is to create a robust strategy, planning everything in detail and taking a systematic approach to finding the right software development partner.
+The first step to avoiding outsourcing issues is to plan everything in detail and take a systematic approach to finding the right software development partner.
 This guide will outline how to successfully outsource software development projects and maximize your odds of success.

 10-Step Process for Successfully Outsourcing Software Development Projects

-The following process will improve your odds of success when outsourcing software development—whether you hire developers close to home or on the opposite side of the globe.
+The following process will improve your odds of success in software development outsourcing —whether you hire developers close to home or on the opposite side of the globe.

 It’s imperative to have clarity around what you’re trying to build.
 Once you’re clear about what you want, you’ll have an easier time communicating requirements to your development partners.